 Using the Query Builder tool, multiple tables can be merged by specifying JOIN conditions and Query generated from the Query Builder can be used to integrate result-set with the SharePoint list.

 Can I use Database Views to integrate with SharePoint list instead of tables?

 Yes, Database views can be used to integrate with SharePoint list.
 There are no restrictions in using Database views.
 Even Views and Tables can be merged to form a result-set.

 Yes, while selecting the destination SharePoint list, there will be an option to synchronize automatically.
 On synchronization, External Data Connector will automatically delete items in SharePoint list which are not present in the data source.
-Currently, External Data Connector supports only one-way synchronization (that is, from the data source to SharePoint Lists).
-Two-way synchronization will be supported in the next major release.

 Reference column is needed to avoid adding duplicate items in a SharePoint list.
 So it is mandatory to select at least one reference column.
 External Data Connector will read the reference column value, query them against the list and if the item exists in the list, action specified in the list item settings will be performed (Skip, Update, Overwrite or Add).

 Can I integrate the data with a new SharePoint list instead of an existing one?